Jackson Hole History

 The wildness of Jackson has been the lure from the beginning, initially attracting trappers and explorers to the valley.
 But before 1800, the only people who traveled through Jackson Hole were the Native American tribes who spent the summer months hunting the wildlife in the valley and the area surrounding it.

-The Native American tribes that would come to the high country to hunt buffalo and other large game during the summers included the Shoshoni, Crow, Blackfeet, Bannock, and Gros Ventre.
+During the summers, the Native American tribes that came to the high country to hunt buffalo and other large game included the Shoshoni, Crow, Blackfeet, Bannock, and Gros Ventre.

 Present-day history scholars enjoy discovering these artifacts in the hidden spots of the valley, and the Jackson Hole Historical Society & Museum share the results of their efforts with the public.